Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Get-AzVMImageOffer.md

 ### -PublisherName
 Specifies the name of a publisher of a VMImage.
-To obtain a publisher, use the Get-AzureRmVMImagePublisher cmdlet.
+To obtain a publisher, use the Get-AzVMImagePublisher cmdlet.

 ```yaml
 Type: System.String